Kamal Abbas: 2007–2010: CTUWS closure, lawsuit, and prison sentence

 "It is clear the judge's decision to give me a one-year jail sentence is political...It is no coincidence that I was sentenced at about the same time as the journalists and editors," Abbas told Ahram Weekly.
 "The court had regularly adjourned the case since May, deciding to issue a ruling only on 21 September.
 Prosecuting and sentencing journalists for publishing offences is all part of the government's general crack-down on civil liberties.
 The government feels threatened by the strikes, especially actions taken by the militant Mehala Al-Kubra textile workers whose latest strike was settled last week.
 They need a scapegoat for their failed policies.
 This is why they closed down our offices, refuse to license us and continue to accuse the CTUWS of inciting the strikes.
 The allegations are flattering but untrue.
 How could we possibly have incited the tens of thousands of workers who have gone on strike since December?" he said.

 CTUWS criticized the conviction.
 "What does it mean when courts seek to imprison citizens, who publish the facts about corruption cases?
 The allegations against Ibrahim were found to be true and were the basis for the legal decision...
 Does it mean that the courts are offering immunity to corrupt officials, that they are offering protection against any criticism or disclosure?"

 International labor and human rights groups came out in support of Abbas and condemned the court decision.
-The International Confederation of Trade Unions (ITUC), accused the Mubarak regime of going after opposition groups and media.
+The International Trade Unions Confederation (ITUC), accused the Mubarak regime of going after opposition groups and media.
 "We are very concerned about this latest attack on the CTUWS.
 We are particularly concerned that these prison sentences follow a long tradition of repression of the CTUWS, an independent civil society organization committed to defending trade union and workers rights in Egypt," said Guy Ryder, ITUC general secretary.
 A coalition of the Italian trade unions sent a letter to Mubarak asking him to "ensure that CTUWS is not persecuted and demanding that "this particular case could be reviewed.
 The Euro-Mediterranean Human Rights Network also issued a statement "expressing its deep concern over the case.